Quick Links

 Key Stage 5 Overview

 The written material and practical work are assessed together using the four assessment objectives which is based on the AQA assessment marking grid, with each worth 24 marks, a total of 96.
-Formative and summative marking is completed on both sketchbooks and preparation sheets along with regular verbal and written feedback to aid students to progress.
+Formative and summative marking is completed on all work, along with regular verbal and written feedback to aid students to progress.